jmgerber/sportsee/README.md

 ## 2. Frontend installation

-After you clone this repository, you can run `npm start` to initialize your project and dependencies.
+After you clone this repository, you can run `npm install` to initialize your project and dependencies.

 #### Then in the project directory, you can run: